billgraziano/xelogstash/README.md

 1. I find that setting the `rows = 20000` in the `[defaults]` section works well.
 It's enough rows that it catches up quickly if I pause the job.

-2. The sources are processd in the order they are listed.
+2. The sources are processed in the order they are listed.
 Each server is polled every minute.
 It spreads out the servers evenly over the minute.

 3. I make some decisions around setting the severity level.
 Failed jobs and job steps are errors.
 SQL Server errors are errors.
 I haven't gone much beyond that yet.